JHodgson21/BasicVMLab/README.txt

 Loading the program:
 1. Click the "Load Program" button.
 2. A file dialog will appear.
 Navigate to your '.txt' file that contains the program instructions and select it.
 3. The program will be loaded, and you will see a confirmation message appear in the output text area.
+4. On the second half of the screen you will also see the contents or 'instructions' in your .txt file.

+Editing the program:
+1. You can edit the program instructions directly within the GUI on the lower half of the screen.
+2. You can add, modify, delete, cut, copy, and paste within the GUI.
+3. After you've finished editing you can either hit 'Run' or 'Save Program'.

+Saving Edited Programs:
+1. After editing, you can click "Save Program" to save it as a new file.
+2. Choose a directory and enter a filename to save the edited program as a '.txt' file.

 Running the program:
 1. After loading the program, click the "Run" button.